-My passion for railways has its roots in childhood train spotting days in the Fifties, however by the early Sixties the hobby was running out of steam.
+Whilst my passion for railways has its roots in childhood spotting days during the Fifties, by the early Sixties the hobby was running out of steam.
 It began in 1955 when the British Transport Commission (BTC) announced the Modernisation Programme which outlined the BTC's plan to replace old-fashioned steam power with modern diesel and electric traction.

-Worse still, when it came to underlining the new diesels I 'copped' on visits to Swindon, Derby and Crewe Works, they didn't enter the equation because the new combined edition was printed before they were built; in other words, their numbers were not included.
+Worse still, when it came to underlining the new diesels I had 'copped' on visits to Swindon, Derby and Crewe Works, they didn't enter the equation because the new combined edition was printed before they were built; in other words, their numbers were not included.

 Call it a dereliction of duty, if you like, but the discrepancies creeping into the hobby were totally at odds with the orderliness that spotters expected, and I ended up joining the legion of disenchanted youngsters who turned their attention to something more rewarding like railway photography - a natural adjunct to train spotting.